 Brave leaps forward

 This approach is not, however, for the faint-hearted.
 It necessitates initial substantial and ongoing investment to build and maintain an online presence.
 It necessitates media and industry partnerships that take time to cultivate.

 And it is predicated on the building of global academic alliances, which to be effective need face-to-face contact between academics, industry leaders and policy makers.

 The rewards, however, are substantial.
 Your research presence can facilitate a dialogue that adds to the quality of public discourse.
 And it can help inform the content of academic courses at both undergraduate and postgraduate level as well as executive programs.

-There is no doubt that the resource has the potential to be monetized, although our intention with our research site is to always make it free for academic users.
+There is no doubt that the resource has the potential to be monetised, although our intention with our research site is to always make it free for academic users.

-With much to gain, it’s time for universities and their researchers to finally break free from a closed world of knowledge and embrace the openess of online.
+With much to gain, it’s time for universities and their researchers to finally break free from a closed world of knowledge and embrace the openness of online.

 Professor Justin O’Brien is director of the Centre for Law, Markets and Regulation in the UNSW Faculty of Law.

 This opinion piece first appeared in The Conversation.